-Although it is not mandatory under French law, this initial promise to sell is very useful for securing the transaction and enables:
+Although it is not mandatory under French law, entering a promise to sell provides security and let:

-- The seller to conduct all the preliminary formalities prior to signature of the final deed of sale (collection of all necessary documents, release from the various pre-emption rights etc.) and to prepare for moving out, where applicable, - The buyer to obtain financing (the bank generally requests a copy of the promise to sell), to structure the purchase, for example by forming a company, and to release funds.

-PLEASE DO NOT HESITATE TO CONTACT US FOR FURTHER DETAILS ON THE VARIOUS TYPES OF PROVISIONAL SALE CONTRACT AND THEIR SPECIFIC USES.
+- The seller conduct all prior steps preparing the final deed of sale (collection of all necessary documents, release from the various pre-emption rights etc.) and when applicable, preparing for moving out, - The buyer to obtain financing, when necessary (the bank generally requests a copy of the promise to sell), to structure the purchase, for example by creating a company, and to release funds. - PLEASE DO NOT HESITATE TO CONTACT US FOR FURTHER DETAILS ON THE VARIOUS TYPES OF PROVISIONAL SALE CONTRACT AND THEIR SPECIFIC USES.